iamola/uniserver/UniController/README.md

     Last line displayed: Project "UniController" successfully built.
  5. UniController will run.

- You can now change code as required and re-compile .
+ You can now change code as required and re-compile.

 ### AutoIt Files

 The source code also includes the following AutoIt script in the autoit directory:

- 1. Install_PEAR.au3 - Automated the complete installation of PEAR
+ 1. Install_PEAR.au3 - Automated the complete installation of PEAR.